sjas/assessing-mininet/README.md

 A lot of filename creation takes place within these scripts, be careful when changing to a deviating naming scheme.
 Also the MATLAB code WILL break.
 If you don't care, you will be fine.
 If not, fear the consequences. =)

-## TODO

-- [ ] An overhaul of the scripting setup is neccessary, to avoid the hardlinked folder/file paths.
-- [x] Supply sources/links of technologies used.
-- [x] Check parser for correctness.
-- [x] Cleanup D-ITG code.
-- [x] Cleanup MATLAB code.
-- [x] Automate MATLAB for all current test scenarios.

 ## context / future

 Since at the time being a bigger overhaul using different tools than when this was written was discussed,